English I/English I Honors

 This advanced course will build on knowledge gained from Art I and Art II classes.
 Designed to allow students to continue their studies of the visual arts this course will assist them in building a strong portfolio.
 Students will be given opportunities to exhibit and earn scholarships in regional and state level art competitions such as, the Tennessee Regional Art Exhibition and the Scholastic Art Competition.
 They will work independently in their chosen medium and area of concentration on themed assignments like the “Name Illustration Portfolio cover” ,the “Shoe Project”, and the “Monochromatic Action painting” and will assist as peer tutors in the Art I and Art II classes to further reinforce their skills.
 Students will also display their work and participate in the organization and set up of the annual NCS art show and fundraiser.
 As with all visual art classes, the students are encouraged to use their visual gifts and talents to give back to our school, our community and to use them to glorify God.

-Entertainers membership is by audition only and is comprised of freshmen, sophomore, junior and senior students.
+Chamber Choir membership is by audition only and is comprised of freshmen, sophomore, junior and senior students.
 This group consists of ten to twenty talented, energetic, and enthusiastic high school students with a passion for music and entertaining.
-Entertainers perform a variety of musical styles including madrigals, vocal jazz, pop, Broadway and country.
-Off campus performing engagements and participation in the Christian School Choral Festival are required.
+Off campus performing engagements and participation in the MTV Festival are required.

 Rock Band membership is by audition only and is comprised of freshmen, sophomore, junior and senior students.
 This group consists of talented, energetic, and enthusiastic high school students with a passion for music and entertaining.
 Rock Band performs a variety of musical styles but focuses mainly on popular music.
 Rock Band performs at the Christmas show, the annual Spring Concert and other on-campus events that arise.

-The ACT/SAT Test Prep class is designed to assist students in preparing for the ACT/SAT test.
-The focus of the course will include exploring the format of the SAT/ACT test, understanding the types of questions found on the test, developing strategies for answering questions correctly, developing strategies for timed testing, and building confidence towards success.
+The ACT Test Prep class is designed to assist students in preparing for the ACT test.
+The focus of the course will include exploring the format of the ACT test, understanding the types of questions found on the test, developing strategies for answering questions correctly, developing strategies for timed testing, and building confidence towards success.

 Media and Broadcasting